sushobhansen/ME598MPFSpring2018/README.md

 ## Computer Problem 2
 ### Task 1
 Advection of an air bubble in a fluid medium using a level sets approach

+### Task 2
+CSF formulation for evaluating pressure difference at the interface of a static bubble using exact curvature